made with Mathematica technology MathWorld

 A set of two numbers or objects linked in some way is said to be a pair.
 The pair a and b is usually denoted (a, b), and is generally considered to be ordered, making it a 2-tuple.
 In certain circumstances, pairs are also called brothers or twins.

-SEE ALSO: Amicable Pair, Augmented Amicable Pair, Brothers, Brown Numbers, Friendly Pair, Hexad, Homogeneous Numbers, Impulse Pair, Irregular Pair, Lax Pair, Long Exact Sequence of a Pair Axiom, Monad, n-Tuple, Ordered Pair, Pairwise, Perko Pair, Quadruplet, Quasiamicable Pair, Quintuplet, Reduced Amicable Pair, Smith Brothers, Triad, Triplet, Twin Peaks, Twin Primes, Twins, Unitary Amicable Pair, Wilf-Zeilberger Pair, Zip-Pair
+Amicable Pair, Augmented Amicable Pair, Brothers, Brown Numbers, Friendly Pair, Hexad, Homogeneous Numbers, Impulse Pair, Irregular Pair, Lax Pair, Long Exact Sequence of a Pair Axiom, Monad, n-Tuple, Ordered Pair, Pairwise, Perko Pair, Quadruple, Quasiamicable Pair, Quintuplet, Smith Brothers, Triad, Triple, Twin Peaks, Twin Primes, Twins, Unitary Amicable Pair, Wilf-Zeilberger Pair, Zip-Pair